 - Fear of making things worse.
-“You can easily feel that, as unpleasant as things are when the problem person holds forth, saying anything to him or her — especially when the group is gathered — will only make the person react badly and create worse feelings all around,” Johnson says.
+“You can easily feel that, as unpleasant as things are when the problem person holds forth, saying anything to him or her — especially when the group is gathered — will only make the person react badly and create worse feelings all around,” she notes.

-- Different perception of the problem person.
+- Different perceptions.
 While you may be bothered by Aunt Anna, others may not understand why you are concerned.
-They may even enjoy Anna’s off-color jokes or agree with her hot-button politics.
+They may even enjoy Anna’s off-color jokes or agree with her hot takes.

 - Anxiety about family alliances.
-Johnson points out that, however difficult the family member’s behavior may be, he or she probably has allies within the family.
-Confronting the problem person runs the risk of alienating him or her, and creating or deepening family divisions.
+Johnson points out that, however difficult the family member’s behavior may be, they probably have allies within the family.
+Confronting the problem person runs the risk of alienating them, and creating or deepening family divisions.

 - Exaggerated expectations about family.
 Your family may fall victim to the assumption that because they share genes and a certain amount of history, “normal” families are supposed to get along all the time, and “good” family members ought to sympathize with each other constantly.
 This, Johnson suggests, can make you extra angry or even prompt despair.

 - Exaggerated expectations about the holidays.
-“The idea that the holidays are supposed to be harmonious all the way through has probably created more awful holiday experiences than anything else,” Johnson says.
-This expectation can blow the unpleasant moments with the difficult family member out of proportion, making him seem worse and more calamitous than he really is.
+“The idea that the holidays are supposed to be harmonious all the way through has probably created more awful holiday experiences than anything else,” she says.
+This expectation can blow the unpleasant moments with the difficult family member out of proportion, making them seem worse and more calamitous than they really are.

 Strategies for Success

 - Don’t take it personally.
 “In family settings, people are particularly prone to personalize disagreements and other problems,” says Johnson.
-Remember that, though the problematic person is really bothering you, he or she is probably not actually aiming to spoil your holiday.
+Remember that, though the problematic person is really bothering you, they are probably not actually aiming to spoil your holiday.

 - Address only your own discomfort.
-Rather than condemning a person’s behavior as abstractly bad or wrong, or bringing in the rest of the family as backup (“Everyone else agrees with me”), focus entirely on the fact that it makes you uncomfortable, suggests Johnson.
+Rather than condemning a person’s behavior as abstractly bad or wrong, or bringing in the rest of the family as backup (“Everyone else agrees with me”), Johnson suggests you focus entirely on the fact that it makes you uncomfortable.

-- Remember his or her good qualities.
-No matter how difficult certain aspects of the person’s behavior can be, he or she comes with a full battery of human traits, including some really good ones.
-Keeping these in mind, Johnson says, can help make your quiet talk with the person easier on both of you — and keep you calmer if the behavior doesn’t change.
+- Remember their good qualities.
+No matter how difficult certain aspects of the person’s behavior can be, they come with a full battery of human traits, including some really good ones.
+Keeping these in mind, she says, can help make your conversation with the person easier on both of you — and keep you calmer if the behavior doesn’t change.

 - Accept your powerlessness.
-“If you have a talk with the person, remember to allow her to make the response that she makes,” Johnson says.
-You don’t have the power to make her change her behavior, or to agree with you.
+“If you have a talk with the person, remember to allow her to make the response that she makes,” Johnson advises.
+You don’t have the power to make her change her behavior or agree with you.
 She may be offended, and that, too, is her business.
 “The important thing for your peace of mind is that you have told your truth.
 Having done that, let go.”

 - Embrace family differences.
-“There are as many different visions of reality in a family as there are people,” says Johnson.
+“There are as many different visions of reality in a family as there are people,” she explains.
 The fact that not everyone agrees with you about Cousin Sarah’s behavior and what to do about it shouldn’t stop you from stating your truth, but it shouldn’t make you sore at your relatives either.